Laughing Cavalier: History

+and was on display at the 2023 and 2024 'Frans Hals' exhibition held at the National Gallery and the Rijksmuseum; the latter venue being the first time the painting had been on loan to an exhibition.

 The "eyes following you round the room" trope has long been a stand-by in British comedy, used by Pete and Dud in The Art Gallery, among many others, sometimes in the form of a portrait with cut-away eyes that can be used as a peephole.

 Derivatives

 The Laughing Cavalier is used by McEwan's beer as its logo.
 It has been modified showing the Laughing Cavalier enjoying the beer.

 In the Scarlet Pimpernel adventure series by Emma Orczy, The Laughing Cavalier is a prequel recounting the story of the supposed subject of the painting, who is an ancestor of her main hero, the Scarlet Pimpernel, Sir Percy Blakeney.

-The Laughing Cavalier features in The Case Of The Mirror Of Portugal, episode six of the TV series The Rivals Of Sherlock Holmes.
+The Laughing Cavalier features in "The Case of the Mirror of Portugal", episode six of the TV series The Rivals of Sherlock Holmes.

 Television series The Monkees features an episode (S02E05) that revolves around the painting and a modified copy as a plot device.

+A small copy of the Laughing Cavalier can be seen hanging on a wall in the Harris home in the 1959 murder mystery film Sapphire (40 mins).